 The answer depends on the type of work you see yourself doing, as well as your personality traits and career goals.

 Private, or corporate, accountants are employed by individual companies.
 Public accountants work for companies that provide accounting services to others.
 While public accountants gain experience working with a variety of businesses, corporate accountants become accounting experts in their specific companies and industries.

-Curious about hiring for public and private accounting jobs in your city?
-Fast-forward to our job openings in these hot cities:
+Curious about temporary job openings in your city?
+Fast-forward to jobs in these hot cities:

 - Staff auditor jobs in Denver

 - Tax manager jobs in Los Angeles